Having a lot of Users loading your Bubble.io app at the same time can be a tricky problem to solve as it creates a capacity spike.

 Minimize the number of page load workflows and searches

-Do you have workflows running on page load that take up server capacity?
+Do you have workflows running on page load that spend WU?
 Try to reduce the number of page load workflows and spread them out over time instead.
 The same goes for Searches and Repeating Groups: instead of automatically loading them on page load, think about how you can spread it out over time: instead of showing a Repeating Group immediately, can you require that the User navigates to it first with a click or two?
 That way, you spread out its loading over time.
 Some users may never access the Repeating Group at all, saving thousands of searches.

-Think about how your page design affects your app’s performance – the more processing power you require on page load, the more Bubble will struggle to serve up the page to thousands of Users.
+Think about how your page design affects your app’s performance – the more processing power you require on page load, the more workload will be spent to serve up the page to thousands of Users.

 You can use tools like Chrome Developer Tools to investigate what kind of workload you are giving the server on page load.
 Read more in our guide on Bubble and DevTools here.